-I immediately felt very empathetic for her situation as she obviously was placing high importance on yogurt in her diet – perhaps to help some sort of chronic digestive issue.
+I immediately felt very empathetic for her situation as she obviously was placing high importance on commercial yogurt in her diet – perhaps to help some sort of chronic digestive issue.

 What is really sad is that it is virtually certain that she was experiencing little to no benefit for her efforts.

 This is because standard store yogurt including those squeezable yogurt tubes for kids are not the probiotic filled food that the television commercials and other advertising would lead you to believe.